weekysui/Reservation-Application/README.md

-# Mud In Your Eye SPA Reservation CML Application: Team 3 (Braden Tabisula, Donald Berry, Wei Sui)
+# Mud In Your Eye SPA Reservation CML Application:

 ## Objective: CML Application for Scheduling, availabile timeslot checking, appointment modification, system maintenance by manager
 1. Mud in your eye operation hours: 08:00 AM - 08:00 PM